seungjink/hexo-tag-gphoto/README.md

 ## Known Issues

-* Fancybox seems not working.
-* lightgallery is compatible with this version.
+* Fancybox and lightgallery is compatibe with this plugin.